Cruise-O-Matic: GAZ copy

-Chaika's Cruise-O-Matic copy required fewer adaptations, due to its mating with a 195 hp V8 engine.
-The transmission was controlled by a dial-button panel with four regimes: Зх, Н, Д, Т corresponding to Reverse, Neutral, Drive and "Braking".
-In Drive the car was would start in first and sequentially shift to third and back.
-In "Braking" (i.e. engine braking), third gear would be locked out, and the first gear would be engaged by the rear band immobilizing the planetary carrier, rather than the one-way sprag clutch (absent on Volga's transmission).
+Chaika's Cruise-O-Matic copy required fewer adaptations, as it was matched to a 195 hp V8 engine.
+The transmission was controlled by a dial-button panel with four selections: Зх, Н, Д, Т corresponding to Reverse, Neutral, Drive, and "Braking".
+In Drive, the car would start in first, and sequentially shift to third and back.
+In "Braking" (i.e. engine braking), third gear would be locked out, and the first gear would be engaged by the rear band immobilising the planetary carrier, rather than allowing freewheeling from the one-way sprag clutch (absent on Volga's transmission).
 The more powerful engine and thus torque required a liquid cooling system.
-Gear ratios were identical to GAZ-21, except for the torque converter, which had a maximum multiplication of 2.5.
+Gear ratios were identical to GAZ-21, except for the torque converter, which had a maximum multiplication of 2.5:1.

-Both transmissions made a début in 1958 and 1959 respectively.
-Initially, it was planned that all of the privately owned Volgas be produced with the automatic, whilst a more Spartan trimmed taxi version featured the three-speed manual.
-However, most of these cars were given as prizes to workers of distant regions for excellent results, instead of being kept in large cities, where they would be more practical.
-The "lucky" customers had great difficulty in obtaining adequate spare parts, qualified service and most of all, transmission fluid.
-As a result many chose to simply convert their transmission to the common three speed manual (that was a common universal model used in the GAZ-69 jeep and Volga's predecessor, the GAZ-M20 Pobeda).
-Although the option was formally discontinued in 1964, most of the 700 cars were produced in the 1958 MY.
-As of 2017, only six such survivors were known.
+These transmissions debuted in 1958 and 1959, respectively.
+Initially, all of the privately owned Volgas were planned to be produced with the automatic, whilst a more spartan-trimmed taxi version featured the three-speed manual.
+However, most of these cars were given as prizes to workers of distant regions for excellent results, instead of being kept in large cities, where they would be most appreciated.
+The "lucky" customers had great difficulty in obtaining adequate spare parts, qualified service, and most of all, transmission fluid.
+As a result, many chose to simply convert their transmission to the common three-speed manual (which was a common universal model used in the GAZ-69 jeep and Volga's predecessor, the GAZ-M20 Pobeda).
+Although the option was formally discontinued in 1964, most of the 700 cars were produced in the 1958 model year.
+As of 2017, only six such survivors were known to exist.

-Chaikas, on the other hand, were available only with the transmission, and in 1962 it received a slight upgrade in number of clutch packs and piston shapes.
+Chaikas, were available only with this transmission, and in 1962, it received a slight upgrade in number of friction clutch pairs and the pistons.
 Never available for private ownership, the car was produced in small scale all the way until 1981.
-In 1963, GAZ introduced the third Soviet type of a KGB Q-car, the GAZ-23, by transplanting the large V8 engine and the powertrain of the Chaika into the unibody Volga.
-This car was used as a motorcade escort by the KGB's ninth directive (responsible for personal security of the party leadership) as well as surveillance teams of the 7th directorate.
+In 1963, GAZ introduced the Soviet type of a KGB Q-car, the GAZ-23, by transplanting the large V8 engine and the powertrain of the Chaika into the unibody Volga.
+This car was used as a motorcade escort by the KGB's ninth directive (responsible for personal security of the party leadership), as well as surveillance teams of the 7th directorate.